Njack-IITP/cybersecurity/README.md

 # Cybersecurity Resources

-Cybersecurity resources you can refer to ~before you train like a Shonen anime's MC and hack your annoying neighbour's computer~
+Cybersecurity resources you can refer to ~while training like a Shonen anime's MC to hack your annoying neighbour's computer~

-# Contributing
+[Here](slides/README.md) lie the slides from our sessions

-This repo will always be open for more cool content, just have a look at [CONTRIBUTING.md](CONTRIBUTING.md) before you open a PR.
+Visit [njack-iitp.github.io/cybersecurity](https://njack-iitp.github.io/cybersecurity) for the website view of the same

 # Table of Contents